cremalab/docs/README.md

 ### Testing Philosophy

-Our testing philosophy is based on the principle that every piece of functionality that matters should be tested in some way.
+Our testing philosophy is based on the principle that every piece of functionality should be tested in some way.
 This doesn't necessarily translate to achieving a certain percentage of test coverage; instead, we focus on the critical parts of our applications and make sure that they behave as expected under a variety of conditions.

 While we strive for comprehensive testing, we also recognize the importance of maintaining a balance.
 Not all code demands the same level of testing, and it's essential to allocate our testing resources where they can bring the most value.